foursquare/foursquare-places-mcp/fsq-server-python/README.md

 You will need to update the `~/Library/Application\ Support/Claude/claude_desktop_config.json` configuration.

-Based on the example [claude_desktop_config.json](claude_desktop_config.json), update the values with correct local paths, your API key, and your Service API key and add to `claude_desktop_config.json`.
+Based on the example [claude_desktop_config.json](claude_desktop_config.json), update the values with correct local paths and your Service API key and add to `claude_desktop_config.json`.

 If the file already exists because you have other local MCP servers, just insert the `foursquare` sub-object into the existing config.